FusionAuth/fusionauth-site/site/_posts/2022-09-27-hackfests-fusionauth.md

 category: blog
 ---

-Hackfests, also called hackathons or fedex days (because you "ship in a day") build team cohesion and allow for exploration of new technologies and processes.
+Hackfests, also called hackathons or fedex days (because you "ship in a day"), build team cohesion and allow for exploration of new technologies and processes.

 FusionAuth has been doing hackfests for a few years now.
 I wanted to document the what, why and how of them.